 Testing tumors other than colon or endometrial for MLH1 hypermethylation has not been fully evaluated, and these specimens are not accepted for testing.

-Colon cancer is relatively common and it is possible for a sporadic colon cancer to occur in an HNPCC family.
+Colon cancer is relatively common, and it is possible for a sporadic colon cancer to occur in a family with hereditary nonpolyposis colorectal cancer (HNPCC).
 Therefore, evaluation of other family members should still be considered in cases with MLH1 promoter hypermethylation if there is high clinical suspicion of HNPCC.

 1. Cunningham JM, Kim CY, Christensen ER, et al: The frequency of hereditary defective mismatch repair in a prospective series of unselected colorectal carcinomas.
-Am J Hum Genet 2001;69:780-790
+Am J Hum Genet.
+2001 Oct;69(4):780-790

 4. Bettstetter M, Dechant S, Ruemmele P, et al: Distinction of hereditary nonpolyposis colorectal cancer and sporadic microsatellite-unstable colorectal cancer through quantification of MLH1 methylation by real-time PCR.
-Clin Cancer Res 2007;13:3221-3228
+Clin Cancer Res.
+2007 Jun;13(11):3221-3228

 Varies